jc782/jc782.github.io/_posts/2021-02-02-Stringart.markdown

 I wrote some code in python, the essence of the algorithm is to have fixed lines that can be transversed.
 Each line has associated pixels that it darkens.

-From each position it's quite simple, we just have to evaluate the best next line.
+From each position it's quite simple, we just have to evaluate the best next line and then update the image we're evaluating to take into account this.

 Something like
 ```python